clubifaximatic/s3-fs/README.md

 fs.createReadStream(file).pipe(process.stdout);
 ```

-### createReadStream
+### fs.createWriteStream(file)

-Create and returns a write stream.
+Create and returns a stream for writing.
 There is a callback called when the file has been written

 ```js
 var fs = require('fs');